Computing exponential of tridiagonal Toeplitz matrices with applications to numerical solution of the heat equation: Introduction

-The paper is organized as follows: Section \ref{Preliminary} presents some necessary preliminaries which are needed in the next sections.
-In Section \ref{ESTTM}, we reduce the problem to computing exponential of a symmetric tridiagonal Toeplitz matrix and the resulting matrix is approximated as subtraction of a symmetric Toeplitz and a persymmetric Hankel matrix with elements that are modified Bessel functions of the first kind in certain values.
-In continuation, a band approximation of the exponential matrix is presented and its error is analyzed.
-Section \ref{Applications} is devoted to the applications of the new approach for solving and analysis of heat equation in one and two dimensional.
-Section \ref{Nexamples} contains numerical examples for illustrating the efficiency of the new methods.
-Concluding remarks are collected in Section \ref{Conclusion}.
+The remainder of our work is organized as follows.
+We end this section with some needed notations.
+In Section \ref{ESTTM}, we consider the problem of computing the exponential of tridiagonal Toeplitz matrices and provide an error analysis of this method.
+In Section \ref{sec:non-sym}, we present an approximation of the exponential of a non-symmetric tridiagonal matrix and analyze its error.
+In Section \ref{sec:decay}, we establish a bound for the entries of the matrix exponential and introduce a banded approximation method.
+In Section \ref{Method}, we present a numerical solution and analysis of the heat equation in one and two dimensions.
+In Section \ref{Nexamples}, we attest our study with numerical examples.
+Concluding remarks are presented in Section \ref{Conclusion}.